Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 9. Make a to-do list

 Let’s face facts.
 It’s easy to accumulate a lot of things on your to-do lists.
-It can be challenging to find the motivation and energy to complete your goals.
+Finding the motivation and energy to complete your goals can be challenging.

 Good news!
 Research shows that having a written plan can help increase productivity.